Generic name: naltrexone hydrochloride

 Treatment of Alcoholism

-A dose of 50 mg once daily is recommended for most patients (see Individualization of Dosage: ).
+A dose of 50 mg once daily is recommended for most patients.
 The placebo-controlled studies that demonstrated the efficacy of REVIA as an adjunctive treatment of alcoholism used a dose regimen of REVIA 50 mg once daily for up to 12 weeks.
 Other dose regimens or durations of therapy were not evaluated in these trials.

 REVIA should be considered as only one of many factors determining the success of treatment of alcoholism.
 Factors associated with a good outcome in the clinical trials with REVIA were the type, intensity, and duration of treatment; appropriate management of comorbid conditions; use of community-based support groups; and good medication compliance.
 To achieve the best possible treatment outcome, appropriate compliance-enhancing techniques should be implemented for all components of the treatment program, especially medication compliance.